Elementary School Handbook

 For parents/guardians choosing to volunteer time as a chaperone on a field trip, they must comply with Board Policy No. 916 (Volunteers) in obtaining the required clearances dictated by state and federal law, based on the type of field trip.

 Due to these responsibilities parents/guardians who agree to chaperone are not permitted to bring younger children with them on the trip.
-The classroom teacher is in charge of coordinating details such as schedules, organization of groups, observing rules and regulations, and directing parent/guardian volunteers.
+The classroom teacher oversees coordinating details such as schedules, organization of groups, observing rules and regulations, and directing parent/guardian volunteers.
 The safety and security of children is our utmost concern, and we value the support of parent/guardian volunteers who will assist us in this mission.

-Food Service Program (Refer to Policy and AR #808)
+Food Service Program (Refer to Policy and Administrative Regulations No. 808)

 Menus